 "I can leave him now," she said to herself.
 "I've done what I came to do."
 The thought brought her no happiness.
-Would another day matter?
-One mere change to see him?
+Would another day mat-One more chance to see him?

-er?
-One more chance to see him?
-She met Bill that afternoon, in a luxurious hotel lobby, and again they talked over a tea-table until dusk had fallen on the roaring city.
-"I told Joan about Henry," Bill confided.
-"She's going up to see him today or tomorrow" "Yes," Sunday said abstractedly.
-"I think it's wonderful, Bill, that you and Joan can still be friends."
+She met Bill that afternoon, in a luxurious hotel lobby, and again they talked over a tea-table until dusk had

+day or tomorrow"

+"Yes," Sunday said abstractedly.
+"I

+think it's wonderful, Bill, that you and Joan can still be friends.

 "That's what happens when you don't start out with love," Bill said lightly.
 "Sunday-" There was a deeper note in his voice now.
-"Sunday -I hate to see you this way-so sad and unhappy.
-You know I'd do any-thing I could to help you."
-She turned her head away to hide the tears that burned her eyes. course I do, Bill dear."
+"Sunday I hate to see you this way-so sad and unhappy.
+You know I'd do anything I could to help you."

-"I've never really changed in the way I feel about you," he added huskily a fool not to recognize it for the priceless gift it was.
+She turned her head away to hide the tears that burned her eyes.
+"Of the tears that burned her eyes.
+"Of course I do, Bill dear."
+"I've never really changed in the way I feel about you," he added huska fool not to recognize it for the priceless gift it was.
 "I have an idea, too, Sunday," he was saying.
 "You need to go away somewhere-start all over again.
-I think I know where you can do it.
+And I think I know where you can do it.
 I've got a cousin-Brad Jenkins-who owns a factory down in Linden, Illinois, and I think I could get him to give you a job.
 It's a nice little town, Linden-you'd like it-just big enough so people don't pry too much into other folks' business.
-And I just not a letter from Brad this morning got a letter from Brad this morning.
+And I just got a letter from Brad this morning.
 He wants me to come down and visit him.
 Wouldn't you like to come along?"